gomorpheus/morpheus-cyberark-plugin/README.md

 ### Configuring

 Once the plugin is loaded in the environment.
-Vault Becomes available in `Infrastructure -> Trust -> Services`.
+Conjur Becomes available in `Infrastructure -> Trust -> Services`.

 When adding the integration simply enter the URL of the Conjur Server (no path is needed just the root url) and the token with sufficient enough privileges to talk to the secrets kv API.